AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 it is no longer explicitly indicated that it is calculated at the

-point of the curve C with the parameter l = l o (can be
+point of the curve C with the parameter l = lo (can be done at any point).
+Analogously

-higher order tensors.
+for absolute derivatives of higher order tensors.

 An important equation can be easily derived